 8. High-Level Language

-Python is a high-level programming language, allowing users to easily write, comprehend, and interpret code.
-High-level programming languages allow programmers to develop machine-type-dependent code.
-Python is a programming language with a high level of abstraction from the low-level system or machine constructs.
+Python is a high-level programming language that makes it easy to write, understand, and interpret code.
+High-level programming languages allow programmers to develop code that is specific to a particular type of machine.
+Python is a programming language that abstracts away low-level system or machine constructs.

 9. Databases Support